Skip to main content

 -1981

-Denotes an error that is not one of the errors in this table.
+Indicates an error that does not match any of the other errors listed in this table.

 UnknownException